 The Finger Lakes

-The eleven pristine Finger Lakes are glacial formations shaped during the Pleistocene Ice Age.
-This was the most recent ice age in our planet’s history.
+The eleven pristine Finger Lakes are glacial formations shaped during the Pleistocene Ice Age, the most recent ice age in our planet’s history.
 But if you go by Native American legend, a different story is told.
 One of a Great Spirit who blessed this land with his hands, leaving the shape of his fingers behind.
 Either way you tell it, each lake is different and unique in its own right.
 In alphabetical order:

-Canandaigua Lake’s City Pier is a historic treasure with its picturesque boathouses looking out towards Squaw Island, the Finger Lakes’ smallest island.
+The fourth largest of the Finger Lakes, Canandaigua Lake is a popular spot for boating and swimming.
+Its name comes Canandaigua Lake’s City Pier is a historic treasure with its picturesque boathouses looking out towards Squaw Island, the Finger Lakes’ smallest island.

 Go beyond the lakes and you’ll find a whole region full of fun and interesting facts.
 Some of our favorite must-knows and truthful tidbits include: